M.S. in Product Development Engineering

 Admission requirements follow the general admission rules for aerospace and mechanical engineering graduate programs.
 For admission requirements, refer to Viterbi Graduate Degrees and Requirements at USC Viterbi School of Engineering.

-Depending on the academic background and career interests of students, the program offers two areas of specialization, Product Development Technology and Product Development Systems.
-The Product Development Technology specialization will prepare students for a career as future product development engineers, while the Product Development Systems specialization will prepare students as future product development managers.
-Students entering this program must declare their choice of an area of specialization and follow the requirements of each area of specialization to graduate.
+Depending on the academic background and career interests of students, the program offers two areas of specialization, Product Development Engineering: Technology and Product Development Engineering: Systems.
+The Product Development Engineering Technology specialization will prepare students for a career as future product development engineers, while the Product Development Engineering Systems specialization will prepare students for a career as future product development managers.
+Students entering this program must declare their choice of specialization and follow the requirements of each area of specialization to graduate.

-The AME Department advises students in the MS in Product Development – Technology specialization, while the ISE Department advises students in the MS in Product Development – Systems specialization.
+The AME Department advises students in the M.S. in Product Development Engineering – Technology specialization, while the ISE Department advises students in the M.S. in Product Development Engineering – Systems specialization.

 *Please contact the ISE Department with any questions related to the Systems Specialization.

-The M.S. in Product Development Engineering, Technology Specialization requires completion of a minimum of 27 units, with at least 18 units at the 500 level from the AME and ISE Departments, and a 3.0 GPA.
+The M.S. in Product Development Engineering, Technology Specialization requires completion of a minimum 28 units, with at least 19 units at the 500-level from the AME and ISE Departments, and a 3.0 GPA overall.
 See details below.

 - 6-8 units of Core Technical Elective courses (see below)

-- Remaining units to add to 27 can be from approved 400 or 500 General Elective courses; up to 4 units can be transferred from other institutions (see below)
+- Remaining units to add to 28 can be from approved 400- or 500-level General Elective courses

 - No more than 9 units at the 400 level